platformio/platformio-core/docs/userguide/cmd_init.rst

 .. code-block:: bash

     $ platformio init --board uno

-    Would you like to enable firmware auto-uploading when project is successfully built using `platformio run` command?
-    Don't forget that you can upload firmware manually using `platformio run --target upload` command. [y/N]: y

     The current working directory *** will be used for the new project.
     You can specify another project directory via